mozilla/explainers/amount.md

 ## Methodology for approaching and evaluating solutions

-Per the priority of constituencies, we should first look for solutions that users can trust, e.g. if a solution enables an affordance to convert units, it should be 100% reliable like a calculator, as users will expect any unit conversions to be simple arithmetic.
+Per the priority of constituencies, we should first look for solutions that users can trust, in both fidelity and privacy.

+1. Any unit conversions need to be consistent and reliable, like a calculator, as users will expect simple arithmetic, perhaps allowing only negligible rounding errors.
+   For example, that eliminates currency conversion, which is variable and not tolerant of rounding errors.
+2. Conversions that might occur due to localization preferences, such as conversions from feet to meters, need to not be observable to sites that are not already aware of the preference.
+   For example, a conversion to preferred units might be implemented through the use of tooltips or another purely-browser controlled interface.

 Second, we should look for solutions that are minimal work, simpler, and more dependable and robust for developers.
 In particular, we should look for and prefer [declarative approaches](https://www.mozilla.org/en-US/about/webvision/full/#thedeclarativeweb) over imperative approaches.